ane/ane.github.io/_posts/2017-03-08-camel-abstractions.md

 [Apache Camel](http://camel.apache.org/) is an enterprise integration framework.
 If that doesn't say anything to you, let's try this: Camel lets you connect endpoints together.
-These endpoints can vary, from simple local components like files to external services like ActiveMQ or HTTP servers, the idea is to have a (1) common language format and a (2) simple method for actually performing the connections.
+These endpoints can vary.
+They can simple local components, like files, or external services like ActiveMQ or web services.
+It has a common language format for the data, so that your data can be protocol agnostic, and an intuitive DSL for specifying the connections and how the data should be processed between messages.

-The common language, *exchanges* and *messages*, are translated into protocol level language by components, which provide the technical implementation of that service.
+The common language consists of *exchanges* and *messages*.
+These are translated into protocol-specific formats (like a HTTP request) by components, which provide the technical implementation of that service, i.e., the translation of a simple `Message` into an actual HTTP request.

 The connection method is an intuitive DSL that speaks in terms such as `from` and `to`.
-Informally, you connect an ActiveMQ server that logs to files by saying you're reading *from* ActiveMQ *to* a file.
+Informally, you can create a route that can, for example, read messages *from* ActiveMQ, and write them *to* a file.
+The language is much richer than this, grouping together things like aggregation, filtering, routing, splitting, load balancing, the list goes on.

 Choosing what component to instantiate is done using an URI.
 An URI will identify the target component, e.g., `rabbitmq://myserver:1234/...` instantiates